Bader

 The teaching of maths follows the White Rose Maths Mastery approach of concrete, pictorial and abstract representations.
 This ensures that children are following a mastery approach by thinking, discussing, solving and proving their methods/ideas.

-Maths in KS2 is similar to KS1, in that they also complete Fluent in 5 and Times Tables Rockstars to embed fluency – each new year offers new opportunities for progress in fluency.
+Maths in KS2 is similar to KS1, in that they also complete an Arithmetic and Times Tables session to embed fluency – each new year offers new opportunities for progress in fluency.
 Children are also encouraged to use concrete and pictorial methods and taught such methods as appropriate for their learning journey.
 This enables children to think critically, and to think deeper, allowing children to investigate and extend what they already know.
 Children are exposed to a range of engaging open-ended tasks that may require more than one answer or, in some cases, no right or wrong answer.
+In all years, from reception to Year 6, children are encouraged to enjoy maths and to make marvellous mistakes in which they can learn from.
+Maths at Bader aims to create inquisitive and resilient learners who can apply what they have learned to the world around them and celebrate their own successes.

 Impact